Question: Can post-fixation samples be sorted in the Flex Gene Expression assay?

 Best Practices for Sorting Fixed Samples:

 - Samples should be collected in PBS + 1% nuclease- free BSA supplemented with RNase inhibitor (Protector RNase inhibitor from Sigma, PN-3335399001).
-We recommend a final concentration of 0.2 U/ul of RNAse inhibitor.
+We recommend a final concentration of 0.2 U/ul of RNAse inhibitor, accounting for dilution occurring during the sorting process.

 - Samples should be spun down and resuspended in 0.5X PBS + 0.02% nuclease-free BSA before proceeding with probe hybridization.